-The function of sourcing asset valuations on behalf of Perpetual has in most cases been outsourced to an external administrator.
-The asset valuation methodologies of the administrator specify how assets under custody are valued and how security prices are sourced.
-Whilst the administrator provides the asset valuations, Perpetual retains the responsibility to ensure that all asset valuations are determined in accordance with each Fund's PDS or IM, constitution and relevant legislation, standards and guidelines.
+The function of sourcing asset valuations on behalf of Perpetual has in most cases been outsourced to RBC.
+The asset valuation methodologies of RBC specify how assets under custody are valued and how security prices are sourced.
+Whilst RBC provides the asset valuations, Perpetual retains the responsibility to ensure that all asset valuations are determined in accordance with each Fund's PDS or IM, constitution and relevant legislation, standards and guidelines.